LengoLabs/qbot/acknowledgements.md

 # qbot acknowledgements.
 The below acknowledgements are for modules that qbot depends on.
+Each modules' code is licensed under their own license.

 ## noblox.js
 ```